 As you can see, the ID column is not mentioned in the above copy into the statement, however, while the records are inserted in the table, ID number sequences are automatically generated.

-Snowpipe is a utility provided by Snowflake to automatically detect and ingest staged files as and when they become available.
+Snowpipe is a utility Snowflake provides to automatically detect and ingest staged files as and when they become available.
 Using this feature, you don’t have to run multiple copy commands manually to keep your data up-to-date.

 Here’s the summary of the steps to set up Snowpipe for continuous data loading